matthewwbolton/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The biggest difference between .map and .forEach is that the former will execute once over an array and return a new array, while the latter will iterate over an array and return undefined.

 2. What is the difference between a function and a method?

+    A function is a piece of code that is a set of instructions.
+It receives data and can return a value.
+A function can stand alone by itself within a program.
+A method, on the other hand, is a function that exists on an object.
+A method is a function that is passed as a value in a key:value pairing on an object.

 3. What is closure?

+    Closure refers to the ability of functions to reach outward from their function scope for context.
+Variables that are declared outside of the function scope can be referenced.
+This paradigm remains true no matter how deep you nest your functions.
+It is important to note that functions can reach outward for context but never inwards.

 4. Describe the four rules of the 'this' keyword.

+    4 Rule of the ‘this’ keyword:

+        1. Implicit Binding: ‘this’ refers to the object to the left of the dot at the time a method is invoked.
+This rule works only on objects with methods.

+        2. Explicit Binding: ‘this’ is bound to the object providing context to .call/.apply/.bind.
+The first argument passed in to each of these properties will be the context of the ‘this’ keyword.

+        3. New Binding: when a constructor function is invoked with the ‘new’ keyword, the ‘this’ keyword is bound to the new object being constructed.

+        4. Window Binding: when in the global context, the context of ‘this’ will be the window object.
+In a browser this is called the window and in node this refers to the console.
+“Strict mode” will prevent window binding and will return undefined when ‘this’ is used in the global scope.

 5. Why do we need super() in an extended class?

+    Super() is needed when extending a parent class to a subclass or child class because it is used to call the constructor of the parent class allowing for access to the properties and methods of the parent.
+Super() must be used before the ‘this’ keyword can be used in the child class.

 ## Project Set up